Sign Up Free

 Self-custody, greater privacy, no single point of failure, access to newer tokens

-No customer support, smart contract bugs, lower liquidity, harder to use for beginners
+No customer support, smart contract bugs, lower liquidity, harder for beginners

 Centralized exchanges (CEXs) are run by companies.
 Coinbase, Binance, Kraken, and OKX are all centralized.
 You create an account, verify your identity, deposit money, and the exchange handles everything: order matching, custody, and transaction processing.
 They make trading fast and accessible, which is why most people start here.
 The trade-off is that you are trusting a company to safeguard your assets, and that trust has been broken more than once.